Irrevocable Income-Only Trust - Explained

 An irrevocable income-only trust is an estate planning tool used for Medicaid planning.
 It allows donors to protect their assets from being auctioned to pay for nursing home care expenses.
 This way, the assets can be transferred to the beneficiaries.
 Note that once the assets are in the trust, there are certain restrictions that the law places on them as far as their use is concerned.
 Also, as the name suggests, once the donor puts the assets in this trust, he or she cannot make any changes without the beneficiary's permission.

-A Little More on What is an Irrevocable Income-Only Trust (IIOT)
+How Does an Irrevocable Income-Only Trust (IIOT) Work?

 Note that the corpus of the trust is not counted as a resource for Medicaid purposes so they can be transferred onto the grantors heirs.
 However, the grantor of the assets retains the right to all the income that the trust assets generate.
 The grantor also has the right to live in, use, and sell any real estate held in the trust, and can also acquire other assets using the proceeds from the sale.